 “I’m not going to go through 10,000 dresses.
 How does it fit?
 How do I feel?
 Does it complement me well?
 Let’s just go with this one.
 I know what looks good on me.
 I’m not going to spend 10 hours on a fitting.
 I hate that.”

-While filming The Best of Enemies this past summer, Henson made the switch to veganism after suffering massive stomach pains.
+While filming The Best of Enemies, Henson made the switch to veganism after suffering massive stomach pains.
 After speaking with a doctor from Macon, GA, she now opts for a healthier lifestyle.